 Office: KTCH 314

-Don Grant is Professor of Sociology and Affiliate of the Renewable and Sustainable Energy Institute at the University of Colorado Boulder.
+Don Grant is Professor of Sociology and Fellow of the Renewable and Sustainable Energy Institute at the University of Colorado Boulder.
+He also directs the university’s certificate programs in Social Innovation and Care, Health, and Resilience.
 Before joining CU in 2014, he taught for several years at the University of Arizona.
-He has written on a variety of topics, ranging from racial income inequality, strike violence, crime rates, and economic development to religion, environmental justice, and the work experiences of health care professionals.
-Currently, he is investigating the organizational and policy determinants of power plants’ carbon pollution and the place of social innovation within the public and non-profit sectors.
+He has written on a variety of topics, ranging from racial income inequality, strike violence, and crime rates to religion, economic development, and environmental justice.
+Currently, he is investigating the organizational and policy determinants of power plants’ carbon pollution and how frontline helping professionals uphold the dignity of suffering individuals within highly bureaucratic and scientific systems of public care.
 Several of his articles have appeared in such leading journals as the American Sociological Review, American Journal of Sociology, Social Problems, Social Forces, Energy Policy, and Nature Climate Change.
+He is the lead author of Super Polluters: Tackling the World’s Largest Sites of Climate-Disrupting Emissions (Columbia University Press 2020), coauthored with Andrew Jorgenson and Wesley Longhofer.
+And he is the author of Nursing the Spirit: Care, Modernity, and the Sanctity of Vulnerable Strangers, which is under contract with Columbia University Press.